-Jasmine Kimieye Graham - Development and Technology
+Jasmine Kimieye Graham - Art Director, Development and Technology

 Raised in Salem, Ma (The Witch City).
 I spent my late teens and early twenties on my own haunting the decaying mansions & student ghettos of Allston with horror punks and burlesque girls.

 After graduating from The Massachusetts College Of Art and Design with a Degree focusing on traditional handmade stop motion, I began working with the Bad Ass Kids of Boston and Cambridge.
 Arming them with both Crafts and Cameras I also tried to Socratically hone their minds and have facilitated workshops on everything from a boys knitting group to a critical analysis of gender and racial tensions in slasher films.

 I am currently working on creative projects in Brighton, MA while holding down a day job Techno-mancing.
 I can be found spending time with my live in musician, a hateful yellow cat, a 1/2 goblin & a staggering amount of library books both overdue and otherwise.